Diese Seite auf Deutsch!

 Systematics

-In the systematics according to Bouchet et al. (2005) the nudibranchs together with a family of side-gill slugs ('Notaspidea') were joined to form the clade Nudipleura.
-On this occasion, the 'Notaspidea' was disbanded for phylogenetic reasons.
+In the systematics according to Bouchet et al. (2005), together with a family of former side-gill slugs ('Notaspidea') form the clade Nudipleura.
+Also during this, the group of Notaspidea, following phylogenetic deliberations has been disbanded.